 Network segmentation

-Separating IT (information technology) and OT (operational technology) networks is critical to prevent a breach in one system from spreading to others.
+Separating IT and OT networks is critical to prevent a breach in one system from spreading to others.
 OT systems, like navigation, propulsion, and cargo management, often operate on older protocols and are more vulnerable.
-By isolating these networks and implementing firewalls, VLANs, and strict access policies, maritime organizations can contain threats, limit operational disruption, and reduce the potential for cascading failures.

 Role-based access control